-- Access to qualified educators varies across the state, including in districts with higher concentrations of low-income students and in smaller districts - Additionally, an analysis of teacher workforce data at the school level indicates that teaching staff at schools serving larger lowincome, and particularly more impoverished student populations, as defined by those that qualify for free lunch or that are identified through direct certification, are less qualified than teachers at more affluent schools - This presents a clear issue of equity and access to quality instruction
+Context and supporting evidence: Access to qualified educators varies across the state, including in districts with higher concentrations of low-income students and in smaller districts.
+An analysis of teacher workforce data indicates that teaching staff at schools serving larger low-income, and particularly more impoverished student populations, as defined by those that qualify for free lunch or that are identified through direct certification, are less qualified than teachers at more affluent schools.
+This presents a clear issue of equity and access to quality instruction.
+Table 11.3 below shows that as the percentage of students directly certified for free and reduced-price lunch increases, the percentage of teachers: 1) with a master's degree, and 2) who are fully certified in the subject area they teach both decrease.